nethesis/parceler/README.md

 - `APP_URL`: The full URL where the application is reached from, while most of the functionalities will work with a wrong value, the url generation is based off this value.
 - `FILESYSTEM_DISK`: Disk to use during production, works same as development, more info in the development setup.
+- `REPOSITORY_MILESTONE_TOKEN`: Token used to trigger from remote the milestone creation, you can set this to a random value, it's used to avoid unwanted requests.

 ### Container Configuration